Non-ministry professionals, ministry professionals, and stay-at-home parents who need the flexibility but desire a richer understanding of theology

 Yes!
 These degrees are fully accredited at the Master’s level.

 Visiting Students are often interested in taking one-off courses.
-Certificate Students receive an accredited certificate upon finishing the course requirements and are included in Westminster’s graduation ceremony.
+Certificate Students receive an accredited certificate upon finishing the course requirements.
 Both Visiting Students and Certificate Students take courses alongside other Westminster Online students in degree programs.

 The current cost of tuition is $650 per credit hour.
 There are 9 credits per certificate, which totals $5,850 per certificate.
 Note that scholarships are not available for certificates.
 Federal loans and VA benefits cannot be applied toward certificate programs.